humio/humio2grafana/README.md

 brew services restart grafana
 ```

+Configure the plugin's settings by following the instructions [provided above](#setting-up-humio-datasource).

 ### During development
 A file watching script is available to build the plugin whenever a project file changes: